 A summary of all the observations received and our responses to them will be sent out with the next stage of the consultation documents.

-All the comments and feedback we receive are taken into account when awarding the contract.
+All the comments and feedback we receive are taken in to account when planning the work and awarding the contract.

 How do I make an observation?